matter-labs/zksync-docs/content/10.quick-start/_upgrading/_transparent/_hardhat_transparent_contract_upgradability.md

 can only be called once, similar to a constructor.
 - **Initialize Function**: Replaces the constructor for setting initial state, facilitating upgrades through new logic contracts.
-- **Transparent Proxy Pattern**: Utilizes a proxy contract to delegate calls to this logic contract, allowing for future upgrades without losing the contract's state.
+- **Proxy Pattern**: Utilizes a proxy contract to delegate calls to this logic contract, allowing for future upgrades without losing the contract's state.

 This restructuring prepares the `CrowdfundingCampaign` contract for upgradability.